timnew/timnew.github.com/source/_posts/2012-04-08-im-disappointed-about-the-code-syntax-highlighter-in-jekyll.md

----
 layout: post
 title: I decided to turn to Octopress
-tagline: "I'm disappointed about the code syntax highlighter in jekyll"
-description: ""
-category: Thinking
-tags: ["jekyll", "octopress", "highlight"]
+tags:
-languages:
+  - jekyll
+  - octopress
+  - highlight
+categories: Thinking
+comments: true
+date: 2012-04-08 08:00:00
 ---
 I have spent almost a week to fight against the code highlight system in jekyll, but finally failed.

 At very beginning, I tried the "legendary" "github flavored markdown", which supports use "```" to quote and highlight code.
 But soon, I failed.